akullpp/wisdom/README.md

 - The chances that you live in a bubble is very high.
 You start to assume that the majority of all people are reasonable and want the same as you do.

 - Humanity isn't as advanced as you think.
 Our societies are fragile.

+- Wars are always about money and power and only the few profit.

+- Left and right, conservative and liberal are insufficient terms.
+Humans can hold complex and often contradictory beliefs, there were believing Nazis that saved jews.

 ## Creating stuff